FOSSEE-Internship/julia-arduino/README.md

     Pkg.clone("https://github.com/cshekhard/SerialPorts.jl.git")

 2.Always include the ArduinoTools.jl file from 'tools' in the same directory where you run Julia scripts or examples

+3.Upload the appropriate firmware onto the Arduino board before testing the examples.